golang-templates/seed/README.md

   prerelease: auto
 ```

 Alternatively, you can completly remove the usage of GoReleaser if you prefer handcrafted release notes.
+Take a look how it is done in [taskflow](https://github.com/pellared/taskflow).

 ### Why the code coverage results are not accurate